adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/bulk-api/location-ad-extension.md

 **Delete:** Read-only

 ### <a name="phonenumber"></a>Phone Number
-The business’ clickable phone number to include in the ad.
+The business? clickable phone number to include in the ad.

 The phone number can contain a maximum of 35 characters and must be valid for the specified country.